Privacy policy

 Right to information

-You can request confirmation from the controller as to whether personal data concerning you is being processed by us.
+You may request confirmation from the controller as to whether we are processing personal data concerning you.

-If such processing is taking place, you can request the following information from the controller:
+If such processing is taking place, you may request the following information from the controller:

-- the purposes for which the personal data are processed
+1. the purposes for which the personal data is processed;

-- the recipients or categories of recipients to whom the personal data concerning you have been or will be disclosed
+3. the recipients or categories of recipients to whom your personal data has been or will be disclosed;

-- the existence of a right to rectification or erasure of personal data concerning you, a right to restriction of processing by the controller or a right to object to such processing
+5. the existence of a right to rectification or erasure of your personal data, a right to restrict processing by the controller, or a right to object to such processing;

-- all available information about the origin of the data if the personal data is not collected from the data subject
+7. all available information regarding the source of the data, if the personal data is not collected directly from the data subject;

-You have the right to request information as to whether the personal data concerning you is transferred to a third country or to an international organization.
-In this context, you may request to be informed of the appropriate safeguards pursuant to Art.
-46 GDPR in connection with the transfer.
+You have the right to request information regarding whether your personal data is being transferred to a third country or to an international organization.
+In this context, you may request to be informed of the appropriate safeguards in accordance with Article 46 of the GDPR in connection with the transfer.

 Right to rectification

-You have a right to rectification and/or completion vis-à-vis the controller if the processed personal data concerning you is incorrect or incomplete.
-The controller must make the rectification without undue delay.
+You have the right to request that the controller correct and/or complete your personal data if the personal data being processed concerning you is inaccurate or incomplete.
+The controller must make the correction without delay.

 Right to restriction of processing

-You may request the restriction of the processing of your personal data under the following conditions
+Under the following conditions, you may request that the processing of your personal data be restricted:

-- if you contest the accuracy of the personal data concerning you for a period enabling the controller to verify the accuracy of the personal data;
+1. if you contest the accuracy of the personal data concerning you for a period that allows the controller to verify the accuracy of the personal data;

-- the processing is unlawful and you oppose the erasure of the personal data and request the restriction of their use instead;
+2. the processing is unlawful and you object to the erasure of the personal data and instead request the restriction of its use;

-If the processing of personal data concerning you has been restricted, this data – apart from its storage – may only be processed with your consent or for the establishment, exercise or defense of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest of the Union or of a Member State.
+If the processing of your personal data has been restricted, such data—apart from its storage—may be processed only with your consent, or for the establishment, exercise, or defense of legal claims, or to protect the rights of another natural or legal person, or for reasons of an important public interest of the Union or a Member State.

-If the restriction of processing has been restricted in accordance with the above conditions, you will be informed by the controller before the restriction is lifted.
+If the restriction on processing has been imposed in accordance with the above conditions, you will be informed by the controller before the restriction is lifted.

 Right to erasure